imrexhuang/sqlgen/README.md

 ## To use this, please first execute the following sql.

 ```
+--MySQL
-CREATE DATABASE demo;
+CREATE DATABASE wikidump;
-USE demo;
+USE wikidump;
-CREATE TABLE IF NOT EXISTS test (
+CREATE TABLE IF NOT EXISTS PagesArticles (
   `id`    int not null auto_increment,
   `url`   varchar(255),
   `title` varchar(255),